Key takeaways:

 Does folic acid cause autism?

-This is another controversial topic, and again, with no clear answer or solid evidence.
+This is another controversial topic, and again, with nuance and studies showing individual differences.

-A meta-analysis that combined data from multiple studies showed the overall effect of supplementing with folic acid while pregnant reduces the risk of autism.[ref]
-Other studies, though, raise some serious questions about folic acid on an individual level.
+Other studies, though, raise some serious questions about folic acid being detrimental on an individual level.
 A study of 1,391 mothers in Boston found that really high maternal folate and/or B12 levels significantly increased the risk of autism in their children.
 Overall, though, women using multivitamins were at a lower risk.
 The researchers did factor in MTHFR genetic variants and found they were not a risk factor.[ref]

-Mouse studies also raised questions about the impact of higher levels of folic acid during pregnancy.
-The results showed that high folic acid during pregnancy leads the offspring to have disturbed choline/methyl metabolism, memory impairment, and embryonic growth delays.[ref]
+Animal studies show that high folic acid during pregnancy leads the offspring to have disturbed choline/methyl metabolism, memory impairment, and embryonic growth delays.[ref]

 History of how folic acid fortification was mandated in the US: